 Contemporary Approaches to Arab and Islamic Law and Governance

-Principal Investigator: Chantal Thomas, Professor of Law, Cornell Law School | IGLP Workshop Faculty
+Principal Investigator: Chantal Thomas, (United States of America) Professor of Law, Cornell Law School | IGLP Workshop Faculty

 This collaborative research project aims to canvass innovative trends in the fields of Arab and Islamic law by convening young scholars to assess the current state and future directions of comparative work in these fields.
 The project aims to develop an historical understanding of approaches to law and governance the Middle East and North Africa (MENA) that unites study of Islamic law and Arab legal traditions.
 The significance of law as a background, vernacular and stake in movements for legal reform, social and economic transformation in the region will provide a focal point.
 Across the MENA region, social change movements have framed their cause at least in part in the language of law, calling for the institution of the rule of law against corrupt and antidemocratic regimes.
 A contemporary legal understanding of the region should aspire to assess the contours of these vocabularies of resistance, and their relationship to structures of governance.
 As a sustained research project, this project will draw insight and support from existing collaborative projects already supported by IGLP at Harvard Law School, including Pro-Seminars on Heterodox Development and Transnational Labor Law and Social Policy.
 The project plans to collaborate with the Cornell Law School Clarke Initiative on Law and Development in the Middle East and North Africa.
 The grant will support a conference in New York City in Fall 2013, and will seek to bring together experts on comparative and international law, global governance, and development, modern Middle East studies, and Islamic legal thought.
 A preliminary meeting will be organized to coincide with the June 2013 IGLP Colloquium at Harvard Law School.
 The New York conference is planned to coincide with a meeting at the UN Development Programme Regional Bureau of Arab States.
 This office authored the 2004 Arab Human Development Report, which can be viewed as prescient in its unusual criticisms of the knowledge practices of Arab states.
 The meeting will bring together key actors at the UNDP with regional scholars, civil society, and UN officials.
 Proposed attendees include scholars from the American University in Cairo, George Mason University, Georgetown University, Harvard University, the University of Alexandria, and the University of Waikato, among others.
 The envisioned research outcomes include an edited volume and a casebook to be published in 2014 or 2015.